labatrockwell/RemoteCam/README.md

 ----

 ### Installation
-Place the _serverComputer_ folder on the computer to beused as the server.
+Place the _serverComputer_ folder on the computer to be used as the server.
 Install all of the dependencies below.

 ----